 Prior to beginning her service with The Jewish Fund in 2008, Ms. Pernick was a program officer at the Kresge Foundation in Troy, Michigan, serving on the health and human service teams for three years.
 In the sixteen years prior to her Kresge employment, Ms. Pernick worked for the Jewish Community Center of Metropolitan Detroit.
 There she developed and managed programs in the areas of early childhood education, special needs inclusion, cultural arts and Jewish education, marketing and fundraising.
 She served for ten years as the assistant executive director for the JCC during that time period.

 Earlier in her professional career, Ms. Pernick held positions in child welfare agencies in Detroit in the areas of foster care, adoption and child abuse prevention.
 She also served as program director for Hillel at The University of Michigan.
-She earned a Master of Social Work degree from the University of Michigan and Bachelor of Social degree from Wayne State University.
+She earned a Master of Social Work degree from the University of Michigan and Bachelor of Social Work degree from Wayne State University.

-Ms. Pernick has served on several community boards, including the Detroit College Promise, Jewish Community Center of Metropolitan Detroit and Temple Kol Ami.
+Ms. Pernick serves as a trustee of the Council of Michigan Foundations and Learning to Give.
+Her prior board membership includes the Detroit College Promise, Jewish Community Center of Metropolitan Detroit and Temple Kol Ami.
 She is married and the mother of three daughters and is proud to be a Detroiter.

 Coordinator, Teen Board